 Endometriosis is defined as endometrial stroma and glands outside the uterus, but this definition needs revision.

-Adenomyose is endometrial stroma and glands in the myometrium of the uterus
+Adenomyosis is endometrial stroma and glands in the wall of the uterus

 - We understand the problems during pregnancy

-- Endometriosis lesions are clonal and thus small benign tumors
+- lesions are clonal and thus small benign tumors

-- Similar looking lesions can have different genetic/epigenetic incidents such as progesterone resistance.
-They thus can react very differently to hormonal treatment
+- similar looking lesions can be different e.g. progesterone resistance and thus react very differently to hormonal treatment

 - at the moment of diagnosis most lesions are no longer progressive